littlecolumns/sawhorse/README.md

 Refresh your page, and the graphic should show up *and* be responsive *and* you didn't even have to edit any HTML!

 **Please note** that yours won't be called `illustrator_demo`.
 The filename isn't special, it's just the default because my Illustrator file was `illustrator_demo.ai`.

+> If you're getting an error that sawhorse can't find `src/filename.png`, it's because your ai2html export doesn't put the images into an `/images/` folder.
+Instead, it put them in the same folder as the HTML.
+You can fix this by editing the `img src="filename.png"` in your ai2html file to be `img src="images/filename.png"`

 # Publishing to GitHub Pages